 The proposal guidelines closely follow those for a Predoctoral Fellowship application to the NIH (NRSA F31).
 Thus, students should craft their proposal with the following section headings, using single spaced, 11 point Arial font, 0.5 inch margins, and the indicated page limits.
-Please visit the GCB handbook for further instructions.

 The emphasis of the proposal should not be on a review of the literature but on dealing creatively with the problem selected.
 The proposal should be "hypothesis-driven".
 That is, it should aim explicitly to address a working hypothesis regarding an unresolved issue in Genomics and Computational Biology.

 For the Proposal Defense, there is an expectation of substantial depth of knowledge in the thesis area, broadly defined.
 Thus, it will not be sufficient to defend only the particulars of the proposed experiments.
 A key element of the oral examination will be to explain and defend the importance of the questions to be addressed, and to place these questions in the broader context of the field.
 Thus, in both the Significance section of the written Proposal and in the subsequent oral Defense, the student should be able to marshal knowledge from the relevant literature and from broader areas of Genomics and Computational Biology.
 Each student's performance will be evaluated on: 1) quality of the written proposal; 2) quality of the oral presentation; 3) defense of the proposal; and 4) general knowledge of computational biology, their Approach, and their Biological Specialty (covered in coursework).